kinkel-ralf/whisper/README.md

 Some changes were made to make Whisper fit the pronouncation training task better.

 ## Changes
 Core functionality: The _main_loop in decoding.py checks if the no_speech_prob is < 0.4 (current threshold), if that is the case, it then accumulates tokens (accumulation with lower_case and removing spaces) to output probabilities of the top 5.
 It also kicks out empty tokens or special tokens like "|start_of_recording|".
+It then plots the probabilities as bar charts.

 Example with 6 predictions and top 2 being displayed:
 "this":0.1, " this ":0.2, "This":0.1, "THIS":0.1, "here":0.1, "":0.4
 => Display "this":0.6, "here":0.1

+Some other changes

 # Whisper
 ### (original documentation starts here)